 In this case, a custom API platform for weather service is realized by stacking three APIs.
-The weather API output is fed to the measurement scale API, which in turn feeds into the language-translation API.
+The weather API output is fed to the measurement scale API, which feeds into the language-translation API.

 MXDP Library Suite

 MXDP stands for Multi Experience Development Platform.
 Multi experience refers to the union of multiple modes of interaction choices that the users have concerning their digital experiences.
-Gartner has published a report on MXDP platforms that lists the development tools, libraries, and platforms supporting multiple user experience around touch, voice, and gesture.
+Gartner has published a report on MXDP platforms that lists the development tools, libraries, and platforms supporting multiple user experiences around touch, voice, and gesture.

 By extending the concept of MXDP to APIs, there are new possibilities for building API platforms.
 This is envisaged in a library of related APIs for multi-experience development around a specific application.

-Extending our previous example of the weather service API platform, building a library of weather APIs tailored to multiple experiences, is also possible.
+Extending our previous example of the weather service API platform, building a library of weather APIs tailored to multiple experiences is also possible.
 For instance, while using a weather app to find the city’s current weather condition, the users may scroll through the list of cities.
-Alternatively, they may key in the city name, or speak the city’s name.
+Alternatively, they may key in the city name or speak the city’s name.
 These are three separate touchpoints to interact with the app.